-AIJ’s investment strategy should have generated the promised returns if Japan’s stock markets either had risen or been flat.
-Unfortunately, Mr. Markets weren’t kind to AIJ: Topix fell more than 30% for the first 9 months and over 60% from March 2006 to March 2009.
-As the strategy kept struggling, Asakawa, who feared massive redemptions, decided to hide the losses from investors, hoping he can recoup in the future.
+AIJ’s investment strategy could have generated the promised returns if Japan’s stock markets had either risen or stayed flat.
+Unfortunately, Mr. Markets weren’t kind to AIJ: TOPIX fell more than 30% for the first 9 months and over 60% from March 2006 to March 2009.
+As the strategy kept struggling, Asakawa, who feared massive redemptions, resolved to hide the losses from investors, hoping he can recoup in the future.

-Through 2012, however, Global Fund continued its losing streak and the total amount of losses from derivative trading surpassed JPY 109 billion.
-The fund’s custodian could only confirm the existence of JPY 25 billion, that is the fund accumulated phony profits of JPY 293 billion.
+Through 2012, however, the Global Fund continued its losing streak and the total amount of losses from derivatives trading surpassed JPY 109 billion.
+The fund’s custodian could only confirm the existence of JPY 25 billion – in other words the fund had accumulated fictitious profits of JPY 293 billion (Exhibit 5.3).

 Source: SESC, the author’s calculation

-Asakawas created a complex web of structure to hide the losses from public.
+Asakawa wove a complex web of structures to hide the losses from public.
 First, he created a BVI-based administrator called AIA.
 AIJ was a 100% owner of the company and Asakawa became a director.
-He also established ITM Securities Co., Ltd. (“ITM”), a Japanese brokerage firm, with Mr. Hideaki Nishimura, and ITM became a placement agent of AIJ’s Global Fund.
-AIJ controlled over 80% of ITM’s ownership through two controlled companies.
+He also established ITM Securities Co., Ltd. (“ITM”), a Japanese brokerage firm, with Mr. Hideaki Nishimura, and allowed ITM to become a placement agent for AIJ’s Global Fund.
+AIJ controlled over 80% of ITM through two controlled companies.

 Source: Created by the author using the SESC document

 AIA was assigned be a fund administrator for Global Fund and reported NAVs to investors and trust banks through ITM Securities.
-According to the media source, the relationship between AIJ and AIA was never disclosed to investors and this scheme helped AIJ to hide its massive losses over ten years.
+According to the media source, the conflict of interest and suspect relationships between AIJ and AIA was never disclosed to investors as this scheme helped AIJ to hide its massive losses for over ten years.
 AIJ also set up two private funds in Japan, Venture Investment Alpha I and Venture Investment Alpha II.
-At the later stage of this scheme, Global Fund transferred majority of new subscriptions to those two funds and used them to pay redemptions.
-A valuation policy of the funds is not disclosed, but it probably helped Global Fund and AIA to conceal the size of losses and helped to manage cash flow.
-Lastly, AIJ and Global Fund did not have any prime brokerage relationship as they probably wanted to avoid unnecessary attention to their failing business.
+At the later stage of this scheme, Global Fund transferred the majority of new subscriptions to those two funds and used them to pay redemptions.
+The valuation policy of the subsequent funds is not disclosed, but it probably helped Global Fund and AIA to conceal the size of losses and helped to manage cash flow.
+Lastly, AIJ and Global Fund did not have maintain any prime brokerage relationships, as they probably wanted to avoid unnecessary attention toward their failing business.

 Source: Created by the author using the SESC document

-Confirm how an investment manager could execute trades without a prime brokerage relationship.
+Confirm how an investment manager can execute trades without a prime brokerage relationship.

-- It is important to understand how an investment manager executes complex trades efficiently without any interruption.
+- It is important to understand how an investment manager executes complex trades efficiently and without interruption.
 Prime brokers usually provide the best trading services and executions for hedge fund managers.

-- The fact that AIJ didn’t have any prime brokerage relationship is a concern.
-The firm disclosed the total trading volume of $713 billion (Exhibit 7).
-It is nearly impossible to execute this amount of transactions without legitimate prime brokerage services.
+- The fact that AIJ didn’t have any prime brokerage relationships is a concern.
+The firm disclosed the total trading volume of $713 billion (Exhibit 5.6).
+It is nearly impossible to execute this amount of transactions without legitimate and well-known prime brokerage services.